CharlieJT/Simon-Memory-Game/README.md

 1. #### Dashboard

-    - When you arrive at the page for the very First time, you will be presented with a header, footer, a 'Game-Info' button & the Simon Board.
+    - When you arrive at the page for the very first time, you will be presented with a header, footer, a 'Game-Info' button & the Simon Board.

     - Each of the coloured pads will not be active at first and if you click them, they will not do anything.